Beijing plans underwater observation system in South China Sea

 Thayer said China's underwater monitoring system could serve the same purpose as the US sound surveillance system (SOSUS), the Cold War-era system used to detect and monitor submarine activity.

-In February this year, China State Council issued a draft law to revise its Maritime Traffic Safety Law which if approved, would allow country to prevent foreign ships from passing through Chinese territorial waters.
+In February this year, China State Council issued a draft law to revise its Maritime Traffic Safety Law, which if approved, would seek to prevent foreign ships from passing through Chinese territorial waters.

-According to the proposed draft, all foreign submersibles would be required to travel on the surface, display national flags and report to Chinese maritime management administrations when passing through the designated waters.
+According to the proposed draft, all foreign submersibles would be required to travel on the surface, display national flags and report to the relevant Chinese authorities when passing through the designated waters.
+The draft does not mention how China plans to enforce the law if approved.

-"From China's point of view it needs accurate information not only on the deployment and patrols of regional submarines, but US nuclear submarines as well," Thayer said.
+"From China's point of view it needs accurate information not only on the deployment and patrols of regional submarines, but US nuclear submarines as well," said Thayer.

-"This mitigates the stealth advantage that submarines have.
-This would be of direct concern to the United States and other regional states that operate submarines."